 I chose to showcase Fall so the color scheme is what is typical for the season, variants of orange, yellow, and brown representing the colors of pumpkins, hay mazes, and the changing of the season.
 Each season would have a different color scheme, ex: Winter = blue, Spring = green/pastel colors, Summer = yellow/warm tones.

-The layout is typical of any events app with sections broken up by activities, trending, and big events happening that week.
+The layout is broken up by activities, features of the week, and trending sections.
 To help break up the content I chose to put "Features of the Week" in the middle and use a color block for segmentation.
 The typeface is Avenir, and sans serif for a more modern look.

 This app is for the casual plant owner.
 I love having plants but struggle with taking care of them.
 I just needed something simple that told me how often to water a specific plant, how much sunlight it needs/placement, and a reminder feature.